Subaward Policy

 Monitoring

-The Director has ultimate responsibility for determining the activities that will be undertaken to evaluate subrecipient organizations annually, as well as to communicate changes in the subrecipient risk profile to determine what corrective actions should be taken.
-The Director will regularly gather updated information and documentation on the subrecipient institution, financial stability, and financial processes and controls including but not limited to:
+The Controller has ultimate responsibility for determining the activities that will be undertaken to evaluate subrecipient organizations annually, as well as to communicate changes in the subrecipient risk profile to determine what corrective actions should be taken.
+The Associate Director and Senior Grants Accountant will regularly gather updated information and documentation on the subrecipient institution, financial stability, and financial processes and controls including but not limited to:

 • Annual audited financial statements